 How to Celebrate Chinese New Year in Atlanta

-Chinese New Year, celebrated on Jan.
-29, 2025, is one of the most important festivals in China.
-It marks the first day of the Chinese lunar calendar, and in 2025 ushers in the Year of the Snake., also known as the Year of the Green Snake, according to the South China Morning Post.
-“While the snake may symbolize evil and treachery in some traditions, in Chinese culture it symbolizes wisdom and agility,” according to the Post.
+Chinese New Year, celebrated on Feb.
+17, 2026, is one of the most important festivals in China.
+It marks the first day of the Chinese lunar calendar, and in 2026 ushers in the Year of the Horse.
+Chinese New Year also is known as Lunar New Year.

 Stone Mountain Park Plans Lunar New Year Festival

-Celebrate Lunar New Year at Atlantic Station
+City of Decatur to Celebrate Lunar New Year

-Enjoy a Lunar New Year Dinner
+Chamblee Plans Lunar New Year Celebration

 Unbelibubble Ekiben